 Acrophobia: A fear of high places.
 I’ve dealt with it my whole life.

 Fear of embarrassment–and nothing else–forced my joints into motion.
 For a minute there I totally lost control of muscles whose responsiveness I took for granted.
 That’s the worst part of the phobia.
-The loss of bodily autonomy.
+The loss of autonomy.

-The acrophobia never went fully away.
+The acrophobia never fully went away.
 I just learned to acknowledge it, steady myself with deep breaths, and focus on confident footfalls instead of plummeting to my death.
 (Click here to read about my “final exam” on the AT, summiting Mt.
 Katahdin.)

 I reached the top of the final two fire towers on the AT.
 I swore under my breath the entire climb, a pure reflection of my father** (DON’T LOOK OUT THE WINDOWS).
 Drenched in fear-sweat, shaking like a leaf, I made it.
 The views were indeed spectacular.